dataesr/bso-publications/doc/bso.md

 ---

-**Keywords**: clinical trials, journal business models,  observational studies, open access, open science,    scientometrics,unpaywall.
+**Keywords**: clinical trials, journal business models,  observational studies, open access, open science, scientometrics, unpaywall.

 # Abstract

 # 1. Introduction

 The French Open Science Monitor was launched in 2019 as part of the first French National Plan for Open Science [@mesri_national_2018].
-Its methodology was detailed in [@jeangirard_monitoring_2019].
+Its methodology has between described in [@jeangirard_monitoring_2019].
 It currently focuses on scholarly publications, for which at least one author has a French affiliation.
 It measures the rate of open access for these publications.
 It will eventually be extended to other dimensions of Open Science, whether they are transversal (management and opening of research data and softwares) or disciplinary.

 To support the continuation of Open Science public policy with the second National Plan for Open Science [@mesri_2nd_2021], a new framework for the French Open Science Monitor has been produced.
 It introduces a monitor specific to the Health domain and also develops the features for the Open Access analysis.